Academic Calendar 2024/25

 The Co-operative Education option provides students with the opportunity to acquire paid, career-related work experience in conjunction with their studies in the Bachelor of Integrated Studies degree program.
 See the Co-operative Education section for more details.

-Declaration of minors or Themes
+Declaration of minors or themes

-Students may formally declare minors or intention to complete a Theme after they have been accepted.
+Students may formally declare minors or intention to complete a theme after they have been accepted.
 Unless otherwise stated, to be eligible to declare minors, students must have a minimum CGPA of 2.00 on all credits attempted and earned a minimum grade of C on each of the required courses for the subject discipline.
 (Some areas have specific requirements; these are listed in the calendar under the relevant discipline.)
-Students are encouraged to declare minors or their intention to complete a Theme as soon as possible.
+Students are encouraged to declare minors or their intention to complete a theme as soon as possible.

 Students will be required to make this declaration by 90 credits, or upon entry to degree program, whichever is later.
-Students may request to declare a minor or Theme after 90 credits on a case-by-case basis.
-Students who do not meet the requirements of their planned minor or Theme may be able to graduate with a BIS, general option (no specialization).
+Students may request to declare a minor or theme after 90 credits on a case-by-case basis.
+Students who do not meet the requirements of their planned minor or theme may be able to graduate with a BIS, general option (no specialization).

 Please note that the number of students wanting to enter any minor program may exceed capacity.
 Departments reserve the right to select competitively if necessary.
 UFV cannot guarantee available seats in required program courses on demand.